 Borrowers never have contact with the mortgage loan underwriter.
 A mortgage underwriter has a lot of power and discretion over borrower’s files It will be the underwriter’s discretion whether a borderline loan gets approved or not.

 Role Of Mortgage Underwriter During Qualification Of Loan Applicant

-The role of mortgage underwriter is to make sure borrowers meet all the agency mortgage guidelines.
-If the lender has lender overlays, it is the responsibility of the mortgage underwriter to make sure the lender’s overlays and guidelines are followed:
+The role of the mortgage underwriter is to make sure borrowers meet all the agency mortgage guidelines.
+If the lender has lender overlays, it is the responsibility of the mortgage underwriter to make sure the lender’s overlays and guidelines are followed.

 If it is an FHA Loan, the role of mortgage underwriter is to make sure that borrowers meet all HUD Agency Mortgage Guidelines:

 - Not only does the borrower need to meet HUD guidelines, but the role of the mortgage underwriter is also to make sure that borrowers meet the lender’s overlays